Byulbram/WinInput/README.md

 to avoid not-english IME problems in Unity3D Input.GetKey() function.
 You can use Unity Keycode in this WinInput.GetKey()

+You can use this code for free at any situation.

 How To Use:
   Just insert "using WindowsInput" to your code and use WinInput.GetKey() instead of Input.GetKey()